adigitoleo/PlateMotionRequests.jl/CONTRIBUTING.md

 The branching setup is a simplified version of [git-workflow](https://hackernoon.com/how-the-creators-of-git-do-branches-e6fcc57270fb), without a previous release maintenance branch.
-Only the latest stable release will be maintained with bugfixes.
+Only the latest release will be maintained with bugfixes.

 ## Formatting